-We now know that you’ll have to scrounge up at least $300 to join the next generation of Xbox with the 1440p-donning Series S. The Xbox Series X, meanwhile, is confirmed to weigh in at $500.
-If these figures mesh with your spirit, you’re probably wondering where you can secure a day one purchase.
+The Xbox Series X and Xbox Series S are out, and unless you’ve been living under a rock, you’ll note by now how hard they are to get.
+(Get a life, scalpers!)
+If you’re sticking to retail, you’ll need to scrounge up at least $300 to join the next generation of Xbox with the 1440p-donning Series S. The Xbox Series X, meanwhile, comes in at $500.
+If these figures mesh with your spirit, you’re probably wondering where you can secure one.

-Hoping to secure one ahead of launch date?
-Things are still a bit rocky in pre-order land.
+Hoping to snag one in time for the holidays?
+Things are still a bit rocky at the moment.
 Retailers have regularly restocked units since the flood gates first opened and (quickly) shuttered, but unless you’re eagle-eyed, quick on your feet, and have all the time in the world to stalk Twitter feeds 24/7, it still feels bleak out there.

 The best thing you can do right now is sign up for retailer notifications (links below) and keep tabs on new opportunities by following the official Xbox Twitter account and those of the retailers.
 Keeping an eye on stock trackers should also be part of your gameplan.